 In FY 16/17 Aidha made the strategic decision to significantly lower its fees in order to make its courses more accessible, knowing that this would lead to a decline in its income from course fees.
-As in FY 19/20, FY 20/21's course fee income continued to be impacted by the effects of Covid-19 which prevented us from offering in-person classes, thus lowering our enrolments as well as our fee income.
-To mitigate this decline in fee income, Aidha continued to work on seeking support from corporate partners and the Government.
-This year, the increase in income is mainly contributed by the one-off contribution from the Bicentennial Community Fund.
+Similar to the past 2 years, FY 21/22's course fee income continued to be impacted by the effects of Covid-19.
+However, with the gradual resumption of in-person classes, fee income is expected to resume.
+To mitigate the lower than expected fee income, Aidha continued to work on seeking support from corporate partners and the Government.
+This year, the income is mainly contributed by the "Enhanced Fund-Raising Programme" supported by Tote Board and the Singapore Government as well as continued support from corporate partners.